 In order to fund your account with Bitcoin for example, you will navigate to the "wallets" section in the header.
 This will take you to the wallet overview of your account.
 You will need to select the green arrow (see below) which is the shortcut to fund your account.

 This will then present you with a box that will give you the chance to generate a deposit address on the exchange.
 This is the address that you can use to send the external funds to.
 Once you have processed the transaction it should take about an hour or so for the funds to arrive (depends on blockchain demand).

 When it comes to withdrawing your funds, you will follow a similar process.
 You will hit the red up arrow which is to withdraw and then you will be presented with the below box.
 The transaction fee that they are stating is the miner fee needed for the network.

-It is important to point out that if you are withdrawing Ethereum for use in a crowdsale that you first transfer to another wallet in your control.
-This is because the address that the ICO will use for attribution of their tokens will be the exchange’s address and Bittrex have stated that they will not credit these.
+Warning ⚠️:If you are withdrawing Ethereum for use in a crowdsale, first transfer to another wallet in your control.
+This is because the address that the ICO will use for attribution of their tokens will be the exchange's address and Bittrex have stated that they will not credit these.

 Given that Bittrex now has fiat functionality, you now have the option to make payments and withdraw in USD or an equivalent.
 This is open to people or companies that are based outside of the USA or in one of the qualifying states (currently 31 states eligible)

 This is not something that comes standard and you will have to request to have this functionality added to your account.
 To do this, you will need to complete this form.
 They ask you some additional questions just to ascertain your fiat trading demands.
 This will need to be completed for both the corporate and personal accounts.